 January 15, 2018

-Here’s a quick look at what’s going on in commercial real estate investment, along with the retail and industrial sectors.
+Here’s a quick look at what’s going on in commercial real estate news, along with the retail and industrial sectors.

 Office REITs Moving Away From Acquisitions